ExpressionEngine/ExpressionEngine-User-Guide/docs/installation/best-practices.md

 ExpressionEngine's system files and directories are typically safe from direct HTTP access on a properly configured server.

-However, for increased security we recommend that the `system` folder either be renamed or moved entirely above the public web root folder (commonly named `public_html` or referred to as simply "webroot") and that `admin.php` be renamed as well.
+However, for increased security, we recommend that the `system` folder either be renamed or moved entirely above the public web root folder (commonly named `public_html` or referred to as simply "webroot") and that `admin.php` be renamed as well.
 This document describes the renaming process.

 ## Renaming the System Directory